-A year before that, ABC's "NYPD Blue" showed a woman's bare bottom in prime time and was slapped with more than $1 million in fines.
+A year before that, ABC's "NYPD Blue" showed a woman's bare bottom in prime time and was slapped with a $1.4 million fine.
 Those fines also were later overturned by an appellate court, which argued that the FCC standards were "unconstitutionally vague."

 NBC aired the Academy Award-winning Holocaust film "Schindler's List" uncut, which included both nudity and profanity, and was not fined by the FCC, even though it aired between 6 a.m. and 10 p.m.
-The difference between a cop drama series and a blockbuster movie designed to accurately depict the horrors of history is likely for the FCC's distinction, but this kind of inconsistency is what has helped broadcasters succeed in court when challenging FCC rulings.
+The difference here highlights the distinction between something designed to appeal to prurient interests and a film designed to accurately depict the horrors of history.
+Nonetheless, these examples illustrate why a clear definition can be hard to achieve, and why broadcasters often succeed in court when challenging FCC rulings.